google/go-cloud/internal/website/content/howto/blob/open-bucket.md

 ---

-The first step in interacting with unstructured storage is connecting to your storage backend.
+The first step in interacting with unstructured storage is connecting to your storage provider.
 Every storage provider is a little different, but the Go CDK lets you interact with all of them using the [`*blob.Bucket` type][].

 [`*blob.Bucket` type]: https://godoc.org/gocloud.dev/blob#Bucket

 ## Constructors versus URL openers

-If you know that your program is always going to use a particular backend storage type or you need fine-grained control over the connection settings, you should call the constructor function in the driver package directly (like `s3blob.OpenBucket`).
-However, if you want to change backends based on configuration, you can use `blob.OpenBucket`, making sure you ["blank import"][] the driver package to link it in.
+If you know that your program is always going to use a particular storage provider or you need fine-grained control over the connection settings, you should call the constructor function in the driver package directly (like `s3blob.OpenBucket`).
+However, if you want to change providers based on configuration, you can use `blob.OpenBucket`, making sure you ["blank import"][] the driver package to link it in.
 This guide will show how to use both forms for each storage provider.

 ["blank import"]: https://golang.org/doc/effective_go.html#blank_import